MicaLabz/MicaLabz/README.md

 ## About me
 - 🌱 I’m currently learning Testing and Python
 - 📫 How to reach me: micaelcapo1316@gmail.com
+- 💻 My Portfolio (In spanish at the moment): https://micalabz.github.io/
 - 🤝 I like teamwork, being able to share ideas, carry them out and learn something new from the people I work with on a daily basis.

 ## Skills and Experience